MM"""Yb.

 Session 52

-- Eoin Delaney will talk about his research on algorithmic fairness, aimed at measuring and mitigating bias against demographic subgroups in AI systems
+- Eoin Delaney talked about his research on algorithmic fairness, aimed at measuring and mitigating bias against demographic subgroups in AI systems

-- Eniola Olumeyan will talk about building RL agents with game theory techniques to find optimal strategies in gamified environments
+- Eniola Olumeyan talked about building RL agents with game theory techniques to find optimal strategies in gamified environments

-- Brian Kelleher will talk about how to write software with an army of autonomous agents
+- Brian Kelleher talked about how to write software with an army of autonomous agents

 Session 51